browserengineering/book/book/scheduling.md

 `XMLHttpRequest` played a key role in helping the web evolve.
 In the 90s, clicking on a link or submitting a form required loading a new pages.
-With `XMLHttpRequest` web pages were able to act a whole lot more like a dynamic application, with GMail one famous early example.[^when-gmail] Nowadays, a web application that uses DOM mutations instead of page loads to update its state is called a [single-page app][spa].
-SPAs enabled more interactive and complex web apps, which in turn made browser speed and responsiveness more important.
+With `XMLHttpRequest` web pages were able to act a whole lot more like a dynamic application; GMail was one famous early example.[^when-gmail] Nowadays, a web application that uses DOM mutations instead of page loads to update its state is called a [single-page app][spa].
+Single-page apps enabled more interactive and complex web apps, which in turn made browser speed and responsiveness more important.

 [^when-gmail]: GMail dates from April 2004, [soon after][xhr-history] enough browsers finished adding support for the API.
 The first